jihnari/QAB/weirdness.md

 - <th> and <td> are by default, "vertical-align: top" due to ao3 and inheritance? setting the <table> to "vertical-align: middle" fixes this issue on most platforms. however, there's something weird about the inheritance rules on ios/safari because it defaults to "vertical-align: top" again. you can fix this by making the class for every cell/td/th (or just the thing thats holding the thing not laying properly) to include "vertical-align: middle".
 - 1/12/23, ao3's new update breaks spans that aren't wrapped by <p> already. known breaks: twitter "left dot". fix is to throw it in the below <p> block. fixed ch14 but no others so far. honestly i should just update that base code bc its janky but. i didnt do that.
 - 2/4/23, this isnt a new issue but it is an issue i am just now understanding. the twitter breaks from october(?) were because of the new parser deleting extra empty <p> tags. it doesnt matter if they have a class, if they're empty theyre deleted. gotta &nbsp; those suckers. also potentially you could wrap the entire chapter in <figure>, thats been fixing some of the parser update introduced bugs.
-- same as above, another new issue is that empty or comment lines are being interpreted into <p><br/></p> which breaks. a lot of things. i have sent in a ticket but for now the fix is to condense everything to a single line. \r\n
+- same as above, another new issue is that empty or comment lines are being interpreted into <p><br/></p> which breaks. a lot of things. i have sent in a ticket but for now the fix is to condense everything to a single line.
+- on some platforms, the main twitter user handle falls into the dot. this can be fixed with a <span class="stay-block"> in the right place. see ch1 section1 for an example.
+- on safari, something is broke but i dont remember what it was and i lost the bug report. i looked at it and said "oh yeah ive seen that before, hope i wrote it down so i know how to fix it" but i cant find anything about it. will update here when that gets found. ideally, it's logged on discord, but it'll take some hunting. it had to do with a scroll bar appearing in a weird place i think. it was twitter initially, but its tumblr this time

 allowed operators:
 - lost again :/